Creating an instance group connected to Yandex Object Storage

 parameter.-

-View the description of the CLI command to create an instance group:
+See the description of the CLI command for creating an instance group:

 yc compute instance-group create --help